voschezang/coding-handbook/collaboration/teams.md

 For a typical software development team, this could result in the following metrics.
+See also the [Spotify health model](https://engineering.atspotify.com/2014/09/squad-health-check-model/).

 |                     | Quality                  | Resilience                                   |
 | ------------------- | ------------------------ | -------------------------------------------- |